Trampoline safety is very important.

 Yes, trampolines are safe – when following Vuly’s top tips for an injury-free trampolining experience for you and your family.

-Trampolines are highly beneficial for children, but care should be taken to avoid unfortunate injuries.
+Trampoline for kids are highly beneficial, but care should be taken to avoid unfortunate injuries.

 Usually, accidents are a result of jumpers' negligence, poor judgment, or disregard for safety rules.